Why do you need cycling shoes?

-These shoes feature a recess on the sole into which is bolted a metal or plastic cleat that “clips in” to the retaining system on the pedal, and which is clipped out again when the bike comes to a halt.
+Clipless shoes feature a recess on the sole into which is bolted a metal or plastic cleat that “clips in” to the retaining system on the pedal, and which is clipped out again when the bike comes to a halt.
+For some MTB and BMX disciplines, a flat pedal shoe is a popular choice, often a more casual trainer-like shoe with extra grip added to ensure control of the bike whilst pedalling.

 When it comes to choosing the correct shoe, riders must take into consideration the type of riding they do, the type of terrain and weather conditions they are likely to be riding in, and whether or not they are likely to be walking for extended periods while wearing the shoes.